nitosan/GearVRf-docs/docs/programming_guide/features/builtin_legacy_shader.md

-Legacy shaders are included for compatibility with older GearVRF versions and will be deprecated in the future.
-Lighting support is limited to a single point light or no lights at all.
+Legacy shaders are included for compatibility with older GearVRF versions.
+Some of these may be deprecated in the future.
+Lighting support for these shaders is limited to a single point light or no lights at all.

-##UNLIT_HORIZONTAL_STEREO_SHADER
+## UNLIT_HORIZONTAL_STEREO_SHADER

 The computed fragment color is the product of the diffuse texture, diffuse color and opacity.
 It requires the vertex to have positions and texture coordinates.
 Normals are not required because lights in the scene are not used by this shader.
 The u_right parameter controls whether it displays on the left half or the right half of the output display.